 User customization significantly improves the usability of an interactive dashboard.
 By allowing users to tailor dashboards to their preferences, you ensure they can focus on the data most relevant to their roles.
 Customizable features might include the ability to rearrange widgets, select preferred chart types, or save personalized views.

-Customization fosters a sense of ownership among users, encouraging them to interact with the dashboard more frequently.
+Customization fosters a sense of ownership among users in Malaysia, encouraging them to interact with the dashboard more frequently.
 It also reduces reliance on IT teams for minor adjustments, saving time and resources.

-Interactive elements play a crucial role in boosting user engagement.
+Interactive elements play a crucial role in boosting user engagement in Malaysia.
 Features like filters, drill-down options, and customization encourage active participation, making the dashboard more than just a static display of data.
 Interactive dashboards can increase user engagement by up to 40%, as reported by Tableau.
 Organizations with highly interactive dashboards are also 1.5 times more likely to improve their operational performance.

 Key metrics can help you measure the effectiveness of interactivity: